 I might have given up if a friend hadn't given me these eight tips for training a goat to behave on the milk stand.

-Here are my six goat milking must-have supplies and equipment:
+Here are my six goat milking supplies and equipment

-#1 - A way to restrain your goat
+#1 - Milk stand to restrain your goat

-A wooden stand is easy to make at home if you're handy (or know someone who is); I also see them for sale on Craigslist from time to time.
+A wooden goat milking stand is easy to make at home if you're handy (or know someone who is).

-Hubby built a wooden stand for me when we first bought our goats, but we lost it in the barn fire.
+The Chief (my husband) built this wooden milk stand for me when we first bought our goats, but we lost it in a barn fire.

 I bought this metal milkstand from my neighbor for $15.
 The metal deck, where the goat stands, has a rusted-out hole in it but a piece of one-inch-thick plywood fits on top and works just fine.

-All of the paint had worn off, so I spray-painted it last summer.
+All of the paint had worn off, so I spray-painted it blue and pink.

-You'll notice that this milkstand doesn't have a way to secure a feeder to the front.
+You'll notice that this milk stand doesn't have a way to secure a feeder to the front like my old one did.
 I set a cooler in front of the stand and set my feeder on top.
-It was the perfect height
+It's the perfect height, even though it isn't pretty.

-The advantage of using a milkstand is that it gets the goat up off the ground, which is much easier on your back.
+The biggest advantage of using a milk stand - besides restraining your goat - is that it gets the goat up off the ground, which is much easier on your back.

 How to milk a goat without a stand